 Don’t have a 100’s of devices to test the screen size and resolution?
 Test with emulator configurations.

-Memory usage in Android
+Memory Usage in Android

 In order to provide mobile users with the ability to multitask, Android sets limits to how much RAM is available to an application.
-These limits are not static and change as the mobile usage increases or decreases.
+These limits are not static and change as mobile usage increases or decreases.

 Considering RAM limitations throughout app development, and apps that are running in the background can hog unnecessary resources.

 - Limiting the lifespan of services, consider using intent service to limit the lifespan